tmaraki/Note_Taker_Express.js/README.md

 ## Installation Process

 1. Clone the Repository from GitHub
 2.  (or) Download Zip Folder from Repository from GitHub
 3. Open the cloned (or downloaded) repository in any source code editor.
-4. Open the integrated terminal for the document and complete the respective installation guides provided in "Built With" to ensure the cloned documentation will operate.
+4. Open the integrated terminal for the document and complete the respective installation guides provided in "Technologies Used" to ensure the cloned documentation will operate.
+5. To initiate the application in your localhost run the following command in your integrate terminal:

+        npm start

 ## Author